 With more than 20 million volunteers and supporters, the American Heart Association is the nation’s oldest and largest voluntary organization dedicated to fighting cardiovascular diseases.

 Accelerator & Showcase Night Training

-A new product/asset that the AHA could leverage to build new inroads to innovation communities and attract new funding opportunities.
+A new program/asset that the AHA could leverage to build new inroads to innovation communities and attract new funding opportunities.
 Also, Entre-SLAM managed:

 The Showcase Expo Design

 (in alignment with AHA Goals)

 Stage Design and Production

 Website Design and Support